delfineonx/block-codeloader/README.md

 onRespawnRequest = (playerId) => { }; // (8,2,2)
 ```

-Recommended to use anonymous or arrow function expressions assigned to your event handlers (callbacks), as global variables (globalThis).
-Function declarations for your event handlers (callbacks) names may lead sometimes to unexpected behaviour.</br>
+Recommended to use anonymous or arrow function expressions assigned to global variables (globalThis) with names of corresponding events (callbacks).
+Function declarations with names of corresponding events (callbacks) may lead sometimes to unexpected behaviour.</br>
 ✔️ <code>callbackName = function (...) {...};</code></br>
 ✔️ <code>callbackName = (...) => {...};</code></br>
 ⚠️ <code>function callbackName(...) {...}</code></br>